solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Now, let's put everything together and see it in action!

-We’ll begin by setting up the `tests/rpg.ts` file.
+We'll begin by setting up the `tests/rpg.ts` file.
 We will be writing each test step by step.
 But before diving into the tests, we need to initialize a few important accounts, specifically the `gameMaster` and the `treasury` accounts.